davelab6/libre-moretus/README.md

 During the interwar period the face was adopted and popularized by Francis Meynell's Pelican Press and by C. W. Hobson's Cloister press, and also used occasionally by Cambridge Press.[4]
 In more recent usage, the magazine Monocle is set entirely in Plantin and Helvetica.[8]
 An infant variety of the typeface also exists, with single-story versions of the letters a and g.

 The font was used as the signature font for ABC News from 1978 until the late 1990s.

+Jan Moretus was a Flemish printer born in Antwerp who married Plantin's daughter and became the owner of Plantin's printing company.